darrenfishell/darrenfishell.github.io/portfolio.md

 permalink: /portfolio/
 ---

-Here's a sampling of some of my recent work.
+Here's a sampling of some of my past reporting work.
 And the full list for [Bangor Daily News](http://bangordailynews.com/author/dfishell/).

 ### 2018 Gubernatorial race
 + [Republican candidate Moody declines to release tax returns](bangordailynews.com/2018/09/21/mainefocus/moody-declines-to-release-tax-returns/)